How a redress claim works

 The FOS route — different from FSCS

 When your former adviser firm is still authorised, the complaint goes to them first (8-week response window) and, if needed, on to the Financial Ombudsman Service.
-There's no FSCS £85,000 cap, but FOS investigations typically take 6–12 months.
+The FSCS £85,000 cap doesn't apply — instead, FOS binding awards are capped at £455,000 for advice on or after 1 April 2019 (£205,000 before).
+FOS investigations typically take 6–12 months.

 Read the full FOS-route walkthrough →